 Our commitment is to detect skin cancer in its earliest, most treatable stage and reduce incidence of the disease by raising awareness of effective skin cancer prevention techniques.

-Everyone should begin a lifelong routine of regular skin check.
+Everyone should begin a lifelong routine of regular skin checks.
 Routine monitoring is the best means to early detection of skin cancer, leading to a great prognosis for successful treatment.
 Patients should also remember that skin color doesn’t give them a free pass.
 Everyone can get skin cancer.